grafana/agent/docs/rfcs/0001-designing-in-the-open.md

 ### Google Docs Proposals

-It is not recommended to use Google Docs for writing proposals:
+Google Docs may be useful for early feedback rounds during a proposal.
+However, it is not recommended for the permanent home of a proposal:

 * Change and comment history may not be available to all viewers.

 * The file owner may delete the proposal, leading to a gap in historical context.

 Google Docs proposals will be permitted if linked to from an issue proposal.

 It is recommended that proposals from Google Docs are eventually converted by the author into an RFC proposal to ensure that historical context is recorded, though this is still not ideal as it discards comment history.

 ## Accepting Proposals